 When establishing new credit it’s important to understand all the terms and conditions of borrowing.
-If you don’t yet qualify for ‘best rates’ ask yourself if the credit is something you really need, or if it can wait until it will cost you less to borrow.
+If you don’t yet qualify for ‘best rates’ ask yourself if the item you may be purchasing on credit is something you really need, or if it can wait until it will cost you less to borrow.

 How long after bankruptcy can I get a…

 Mortgage: Mainstream mortgage lenders may be able to grant you a new mortgage if it has been two years since you were discharged from bankruptcy.
 Subprime lenders may grant mortgages within less than two years.

 Renewing your mortgage during bankruptcy is normally approved, provided that your mortgage payments are up to date and your mortgage account in good standing.

 Car Loan: Standard lenders may grant you a vehicle loan or lease within a year or two of your discharge, there are also specialized lenders who will even give vehicle financing before discharge.